 Technology and development expense.
-Technology and development expense consists primarily of payroll and related expenses for software development, amortization of capitalized software and website development costs, information technology and website operations, equipment depreciation, patent amortization and miscellaneous technology infrastructure-related costs.
-These expenses also include amortization of purchase costs related to content images used in our graphic design software.
-If these content images have useful lives greater than one year, such as digital images and artwork, the costs are capitalized and amortized over their useful lives, which approximate two years.
+Technology and development expense consists primarily of payroll and related expenses for software and content development, amortization of capitalized software and website development costs, information technology operations, website hosting, equipment depreciation, patent amortization and miscellaneous technology infrastructure-related costs.
 Costs associated with the development of software for internal-use are capitalized if the software is expected to have a useful life beyond one year and are amortized over the software's useful life, which is estimated to be two years.
 Costs associated with preliminary stage software development, repair, maintenance or the development of website content are expensed as incurred.
+These expenses also include amortization of capitalized purchase costs related to content images used in our graphic design software which are capitalized and amortized over their useful lives, which approximate two years.

 Marketing and selling expense.
 Marketing and selling expense consists of advertising and promotional costs as well as wages and related payroll benefits for our employees engaged in sales, marketing and public relations activities.
 Advertising costs consist of various online and print media, such as the purchase of key word search terms, e-mail and direct mail promotions and various strategic alliances.
 Our advertising efforts target the acquisition of new customers and repeat orders from existing customers.
-Advertising costs are generally expensed as incurred.
-Marketing and selling expense also includes the salaries and related payroll benefits, overhead, and outside services related to our customer design sales and services support center operations.
-This customer support center provides phone support to customers on various topics such as order status, the use of our website graphic design studio, and free real-time design assistance.
+Advertising costs are expensed as incurred.
+Marketing and selling expense also includes the salaries and related payroll benefits, overhead, and outside services related to our customer design sales and services support center operations and global partnerships personnel.
+The customer support center provides phone support to customers on various topics such as order status, the use of our website graphic design studio, and free real-time design assistance.
 Marketing and selling expense also includes third party payment processor and credit card fees.

 General and administrative expense.
 General and administrative expense consists of general corporate costs, including salary and related payroll benefit expenses of employees involved in finance, accounting, human resources and general executive management.
-We have incurred and will continue to incur additional legal and accounting costs in order to comply with regulatory reporting requirements, as well as additional costs associated with being a publicly traded company, such as investor relations and higher insurance premiums.
+We have incurred and will incur additional legal and accounting costs in order to comply with regulatory reporting requirements, as well as additional costs associated with being a publicly traded company, such as investor relations and higher insurance premiums.